Workplace Gender Equality Agency (WGEA) Employer Statement

 • Ensuring our policies and procedures are consistent and equitable across the Agency, for all staff, to maximise employee engagement.
 For example, naming menopause and menstruation symptoms as a reasonable basis for accessing sick leave entitlements.

-• Providing support for parents and carers, regardless of gender, including flexible ways of working, generous parental leave entitlements and non-leave based support.
+• Providing support for parents and carers, regardless of gender, including many flexible ways of working like remote work, adjustable start and finish times, compressed/part-time hours and/or job-sharing as well as generous parental leave entitlements and non-leave based support.

 More information